niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 The line `sh "sudo chmod 666 /var/run/docker.sock"` changes the permissions for that file to anyone, as our pipeline needs access to it to run docker commands.

+The line `docker images` will show that the image has been created with the given image name and tag along with the base image.
+You will be able to view this in the console output.

 ```
 pipeline {
     agent any